TabTreeFormer: Tabular Data Generation Using Hybrid Tree-Transformer: Experiments

-\paragraph{Metrics.} We comprehensively evaluate \framework using utility, fidelity, privacy, and efficiency, which are standard metrics in tabular data generation~\cite{ctgan,ctabganp,great,tabsyn,tabdiff}.
-Detailed implementation of the metrics can be found in Appendix~\ref{app:setup:ml-metric}-\ref{app:setup:dcr-metric}. \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt,leftmargin=*] \item \textbf{Utility} exhibits the quality of synthetic data by testing its performance on downstream tasks.
-We evaluate based on the established Train-on-Synthetic, Test-on-Real (TSTR) machine learning efficacy (MLE) evaluation framework~\cite{ctgan}, namely, synthetic data generated based on real training data is tested on a hold-out real test set.
-Three models are used: linear (i.e., linear and logistic regression; LN), random forest (RF)~\cite{rf}, and XGBoost (XGB)~\cite{xgboost}.
-Classification performance is evaluated by weighted AUC ROC and regression is evaluated by $R^2$.
-For both metrics, \ul{better generative models tend to yield higher scores on downstream tasks.} MLE is the most widely used synthetic tabular data generation evaluation metric, which is reported in all baselines, while no other metrics have a comparable prevalence, so we treat this as the \ul{core synthetic data quality score}. \item \textbf{Fidelity} shows the cosmetic discrepancy between the real and synthetic data.
-It is evaluated via ``Shape'' and ``Trend'' metrics ~\cite{sdmetrics,tabdiff}. ``Shape'' measures the similarity of marginal distribution density for each column, and ``Trend'' measures the fidelity in correlation between column pairs. \ul{Higher ``Shape'' and ``Trend'' values indicate better data fidelity.} \item \textbf{Privacy} is a crucial criterion when the synthetic data serves the use case of privacy-preserving data sharing.
-We use the distance to the closest record (DCR)~\cite{ctabgan} to evaluate the privacy of synthetic data.
-We compare the DCR from synthetically generated data and from hold-out real (test) data to the real training data and privacy preservation is demonstrated by DCRs calculated on the latter being no smaller than the former, tested by Mann-Whitney U Test~\cite{mwu}. \ul{Privacy is at risk of disclosure when $p$-values are smaller than 0.05.} \item \textbf{Efficiency} showcases the model sizes and computation time for training and generation of different models. \ul{Under comparable performance, smaller models and faster computation are favored.} \end{itemize}
+\paragraph{Metrics.} We evaluate \framework using utility, fidelity, privacy, and efficiency, which are standard metrics in tabular data generation~\citep{ctgan,ctabganp,great,tabsyn,tabdiff}.
+Detailed implementation of metrics can be found in Appendix. \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt,leftmargin=*] \item \textbf{Utility} exhibits the quality of synthetic data by testing its performance on downstream tasks.
+We evaluate based on the established Train-on-Synthetic, Test-on-Real (TSTR) machine learning efficacy (MLE) evaluation framework~\citep{ctgan}, namely, synthetic data generated based on real training data is tested on a hold-out real test set.
+Three models are used: logistic regression (e.g., linear--LN), random forest (RF), and XGBoost (XGB).
+Classification performance is evaluated by weighted AUC and regression is evaluated by $R^2$.
+For both metrics, \ul{higher scores indicate better performance.} MLE is the most widely used synthetic tabular data generation evaluation metric, which is reported in all baselines, so we treat this as the \ul{core synthetic data quality score}. \item \textbf{Fidelity} shows the cosmetic discrepancy between the real and synthetic data.
+It is evaluated via ``Shape'' and ``Trend'' metrics ~\citep{sdmetrics,tabdiff}. ``Shape'' measures the similarity of marginal distribution density for each column, and ``Trend'' measures the fidelity in correlation between column pairs. \ul{Higher ``Shape'' and ``Trend'' values indicate better data fidelity.} \item \textbf{Privacy} is a crucial criterion when the synthetic data serves the use case of privacy-preserving data sharing.
+We use the distance to the closest record (DCR)~\citep{ctabgan} to evaluate the privacy of synthetic data.
+We compare the DCRs from synthetic data and from hold-out real (test) data to the real training data.
+Mann-Whitney U Test~\citep{mwu} is applied on these two sets of DCRs and the null hypothesis assumes the former DCRs are no smaller than the latter. \ul{Privacy is at risk of disclosure when $p$-values are smaller than 0.05.} \item \textbf{Efficiency} showcases the model sizes and computation time for training and generation of different models. \ul{Under comparable performance, smaller models and faster computation are favored.} \end{itemize}